 Is your 50c going to make any difference to their day?
 It is not like back home where your 50c adds up to everyone else's 50c, money which the bartender might save up to buy a new car.
 Your 50c is just 50c and it might seem so trivial to him (or her) in isolation that he'll just put it in the till.

 That's assuming the bartender is even allowed tips.
 In many bars, it is kept by the bar owner.

-If you need more convincing, notice how often in Spain you will be survived by two or three waiters or waitresses - perhaps one to take your order, one to serve you and one to bring you the bill.
+If you need more convincing, notice how often in Spain you will be served by two or three waiters or waitresses, perhaps one to take your order, one to serve you and one to bring you the bill.
 Countries where tipping is expected will have only one person serve you, so you know who you're tipping.